eturea/Receipts-for-YNAB-site/index.md

 A: No. Receipts for YNAB is an independent app developed by eTurea.
 We are not affiliated with, endorsed by, or sponsored by YNAB (Steine LLC).

 **Q: How much does it cost?**
-A: Receipts for YNAB is **completely free**.
-No in-app purchases, no subscriptions, no ads.
+A: Receipts for YNAB offers a **Free tier** with 10 AI scans per month and unlimited manual entry.
+Premium tiers are available for unlimited AI scanning.

 ### Privacy & Data